-The prostate is a walnut-shaped gland that typically doesn’t cause problems for men early in life.
-As you age, though, it begins to grow and may cause urinary symptoms.
+The normal prostate is a walnut-shaped gland that typically doesn’t cause problems for men until they’re older.
+As you age, your prostate begins to grow and may cause urinary symptoms.

 The prostate gets larger over time.
-If you have BPH, your enlarged prostate squeezes on your urethra.
+If you have BPH, your enlarged prostate can squeeze on your urethra.
 The urethra is the tube your urine travels through to get from the bladder out of your body.

 There are other risk factors besides age that may make you more likely to develop BPH, including:

-When the pancreas pumps out more insulin to bring down blood sugar, that excess insulin stimulates the liver to produce more of a substance called insulin-like growth factor (IGF).
+When the pancreas pumps out even more insulin to bring down blood sugar, that excess insulin stimulates the liver to produce more insulin-like growth factor (IGF).
 IGF is believed to trigger prostate growth.

-Men who carry around extra body fat have higher levels of estrogen, a female hormone that can make the prostate grow.
+Men who carry around extra body fat have higher levels of estrogen, a sex hormone that can make the prostate grow.

-Many medicines used to treat BPH, including finasteride (Proscar), can make erection problems worse.
+Many medicines used to treat BPH, including tamsulosin (Flomax) and finasteride (Proscar), can make erection problems worse.

-It’s important to be open with your doctor about any concerns you might have regarding your prostate.
+It’s important to be open with your doctor about any concerns regarding your prostate health.
 Talk about your risks and discuss ways to reduce the factors you can control.

 Ask plenty of questions and make sure you’re comfortable with the answers before you leave the doctor’s office.